SandyRodger/JS225_OOJ/assessment_prep.md

    };

    let maxi = new Dog('Maxi', 'German Shepherd', 32);

+  -  This code is written in classical Prototypal inheritance pattern and shows how we can use prototypal inheritance to create objects

 4.  ​Advanced​: Write code to implement the following functionality:
 <!---->
 // javascript